 WHAT ARE THE STEPS TO BECOMING AN INTERCULTURAL TRAINER?

 The road to becoming a cross-cultural trainer can vary dramatically from person to person.
 Some come from the business world and go back to university to study and then become trainers.
 Others know from school-age what they want and complete degrees, gain work experience, travel and work their way up the training ladder.
 Others can fall into it by accident, simply due to having insider knowledge of a particularly niche culture at the right time.

 However, here are some practical steps one can take to get themselves started:

-Go travel or work abroad – if you are yet to spend time abroad, then its critical you do so.
-If you have a specific country that you want to train on, go and spend time there to learn more about it, see more cities, meet more people, scratch the surface and if possible find a job.
+Go travel or work abroad – if you are yet to spend time abroad, then it's critical you do so.
+If you have a specific country that you want to train in, go and spend time there to learn more about it, see more cities, meet more people, scratch the surface and if possible find a job.